Extensions & Integrations

 The settings related to Cypress Tools for Apostrophe configuration should be found in the env.@apostrophecms-pro/cypress-tools

-namespace of your cypress.json
+namespace of your cypress.config.js

 config:

-"apiKey": "myCypressAPIKey",
+apiKey: "myCypressAPIKey",

 // Use "true" to use the local mongodb database